LLNL/ezAlign/README.md

 Execute `ezAlign.py -h` for a brief description of arguments.

 ## Example
-A working example of CG oleate in a POPC bilayer is proivded in the examples folder.
+A working example of CG oleate in a POPC bilayer is provided in the examples folder.
 Within the folder, simply execute
 ```
 ezAlign.py -f input_CG.pdb -p cg.top
 ```